Oxana Yablonskaya

-Oxana Yablonskaya (Оксана Михайловна Яблонская; born December 6, 1938, Moscow) is a Russian pianist who has had an active international performance career since the early 1960s.
+Oxana Yablonskaya (Оксана Михайловна Яблонская; born December 6, 1938) is a Soviet, American, and Israeli pianist who has had an active international performance career since the early 1960s.
 She began her career in the USSR and, although winning several important competitions in the West, was denied permission by the Soviet government to accept any performance engagements outside of the Soviet bloc.
 Frustrated by her career limitations, she emigrated to the United States in 1977.
 Described by The New York Times as an "internationally known virtuoso" and "one of the country's most distinguished musical residents", Yablonskaya has toured in concert and recital throughout the world and has made numerous recordings.
 She taught as a member of the piano faculty at the Juilliard School for more than 30 years, until 2009.
+She later emigrated to Israel, where she took up a position teaching at the Jerusalem Academy of Music and Dance.

 Life

 Born in Moscow to a Jewish family, Yablonskaya was a pupil of pianist Anaida Sumbatyan at the Moscow Central School for the Gifted where she studied from the ages of six through sixteen.
 She then pursued further studies in her native city with Alexander Goldenweiser upon entering the Moscow Conservatory as well as Goldenweiser's Assistant Dmitry Bashkirov.
 She was a student of Tatiana Nikolayeva in her Doctorate program.
 After graduating from the conservatory in 1965, she joined the school's piano faculty.
 She went on to win top prizes in the Long-Thibaud-Crespin Competition in 1963, Rio de Janeiro Piano Competition in 1965 and the Vienna Beethoven Competition in 1969.

 Yablonskaya was invited to perform with orchestras and in concert halls in the West during the 1960s and 1970s, but was never allowed to accept the engagements by the Soviet government.
-She also performed throughout the USSR and made numerous recordings on the Melodya label.
+She also performed throughout the USSR and made numerous recordings on the Melodiya label.
 She was named a "Soloist of the Moscow Philharmonic" and was also highly active as a soloist with the Bolshoi Orchestra.